ManuelSolimano/mqc-nets/.ipynb_checkpoints/issues-checkpoint.md

 4. The version 5.7 of the MQC (with data until 7 January 2019) is available only in simple text format, with entries separated by whitespaces.
 The way the file is structured is non-standard and has a lot of missing entries.
 I'm still trying to read it from astropy/numpy/pandas.
 5. I performed a positional crossmatch between MQCv5.2 and Gaia DR2 with a max radius of 1 arcsecond.
 The search returned more than 200k rows, but the distribution of distances was slightly bi-modal, hence suggesting contamination from other sources.
 However, even selecting the nearest match and dropping the other matches, the bump was still there in the histogram.
 6. Some DR14Q spectra aren't found at ```https://data.sdss.org/sas/dr15/eboss/spectro/redux/v5_10_0/spectra/``` because they are legacy spectra that belong to a different survey program and different ```RUN2D```.
 So the ```wget``` command has to be modified in order to retrieve those files.
+7. Great, I spend a lot of time collecting the photometry of DR14Q sources while the catalog fits file included the ugriz magnitudes!
 TODO:
 - [x] Find a way to read the latest version of the MQC
 - [X] Keep only the spectroscopically confirmed quasars